 Can you insure a car with a salvage title in California?

-Salvaged vehicles in California have their title marked with a “salvaged” brand, according to the California Department of Motor Vehicles.
-This means the vehicle was involved in an accident or incurred considerable damage from another source, making it unsafe and non-operational on the road.
+According to the California Department of Motor Vehicles, salvaged vehicles in California have their titles marked as “salvage.”
+This means the vehicle was involved in an accident or incurred considerable damage from another source, making it unsafe for the road.
 This brand includes previously dismantled or junked vehicles.

-A vehicle truly becomes “salvage” when it has been damaged so that its repair cost is more significant than its market value.
-Once a car has suffered significant damage, an application for a salvage title needs to occur within 10 days of an insurance company declaring the vehicle a total loss.
+A vehicle truly becomes “salvage” when it’s damaged so severely that its repair cost is greater than its market value.
+Once a car has suffered significant damage, an application for a salvage title must be made within 10 days of an insurance company declaring the vehicle a total loss.

 The insurance company, representative or owner of the vehicle must fill out the form for a salvage title and submit it along with the title, license plates, proof of ownership and a fee to the California Department of Motor Vehicles.